 - No Stage 1 Available

 This baby food brand is all-organic that removes all preservatives, pesticide residues, antibiotics, and fertilizers.
-You can feel confident giving your baby these foods; they’re safe as safe can be.
+Hence, you can feel confident giving your baby these foods; they’re safe as safe can be.

 We love that the ingredient list is pure and healthy.
 If you take a look at the list of ingredients, you’ll find simplicity – organic apples, organic brown rice, and organic pears.